Jim McGwin

 Biography

 Mr. McGwin, 1980 URI Grad, Teaches INE 249.
-He has over 40 years of international industry experience including senior positions at KPMG, Brown & Sharpe and several successful startups including UltraCision, a medical harmonic scalpel device company that was acquired by Johnson & Johnson.
+He has over 40 years of international industry experience including senior positions at KPMG, Brown & Sharpe, and several successful startups including UltraCision, a medical harmonic scalpel device company that was acquired by Johnson & Johnson.
 From 2001 to 2021 he was the founder and president of Collaboration Catalyst Corp.

 Mr. McGwin holds a US Patent “Method and Apparatus for Using Process Exceptions to Provide Instant Notifications for Distributed Processes.”
 With a focus on value chain collaboration, he also put forward the concepts of comparing the Hierarchy of Business Needs between organizations and an Information Product and Cash Ratio across supply chains.
-Along with many industry articles, Mr. McGwin coauthored a case study with United Space Alliance published in the European Union “Building the Knowledge Economy Issues, Application Case Studies.”
+Along with many industry articles, Mr. McGwin coauthored a case study with United Space Alliance published in the European Union entitled “Building the Knowledge Economy Issues, Application Case Studies.”

-He was an early conference speaker at URI International Engineering Conference, and part of a number of new product development projects including one done in conjunction with the mid 1980’s URI Robotics Research.
+He was an early conference speaker at URI International Engineering Conference and part of a number of new product development projects including one done in conjunction with the mid-1980’s URI Robotics Research.
 Jim has also guest lectured on Managerial Accounting at both URI and Salve Regina University.